taylorshelton/academic/content/home/advising.md

 +++

+I've been very lucky to work with and advise a number of graduate and undergraduate students over the last decade.
+Learn more about these students and their work below.

 # __Prospective Students:__

 # I am always interested in speaking with prospective graduate students for our [master's program in geography at GSU Geosciences](https://cas.gsu.edu/program/geosciences-ms-geography-concentration/).
 Students working under my supervision generally focus on using GIS methodologies to explore issues in the realm of critical human geography, especially urban social and environmental injustices.
 I am particularly interested in advising students who want to work on one or more of the following topics: